-Our pasta recipes are prepared in what many people would consider a non-traditional quick method.
+This vegan spaghetti and beets with a ginger orange sauce recipe, like our other pasta recipes are prepared in what many people would consider a non-traditional quick method.
 We prepare the veggies and sauce in either a large covered ceramic dish in our microwave oven or in a wok.
-If cooking in a wok, stir fry the veggies in a little water at 375 degrees F. and reduce the heat to simmer when the sauce is added.
+If cooking in a wok, stir fry the veggies in a little water at 375 degrees F. and reduce the heat to simmer when the pasta and sauce are added.

 Thoroughly wash and peel the onions and carrots and beets.
 Wash and clean the beet greens separately.
 With this large quantity of veggies, we like to slice them in our food processor, but they can be sliced and cut into bite-sized pieces by hand, too.

 Add the ginger and pepper or hot sauce and cook until the onions begin to become semi-translucent.